LNER Gresley Classes A1 and A3: Class A3

 LNER Gresley A3 2500 Windsor Lad, from the final batch of nine delivered in 1934–35.
-These were the only A3 built with the "banjo dome".
+These were the only A3s to be equipped with the "banjo dome" during assembly.

 The outcome of the various experiments and modifications made to the A1s in the late 1920s was a new Class A3 "Super Pacific", the first example of which was 2743 Felstead.
 This locomotive appeared in August 1928 with a 220 psi (1.52 MPa) boiler, 19-inch (483 mm) cylinders, increased superheat, long-travel valves, improved lubrication and modified weight distribution.
 Another new development was the changeover from right to left-hand drive, less convenient for a right-handed fireman, but more convenient for sighting signals, resulting in the modification of all earlier locomotives.

 Twenty-seven A3s were built from new, with little variation, except for a new type of boiler with a "banjo dome", an oval steam collector that was placed on top of the rear boiler ring.
 The first banjo dome was hidden beneath the casing of Cock o' the North of 1934; and was subsequently used in the A4 streamliners.
 The last nine A3 Pacifics were constructed with the device in 1935, and it became a standard fitting on all LNER large, wide-firebox boilers that were applied to new locomotives until 1949, except for a short period while Edward Thompson was CME.
 The banjo dome was one of the Gresley features he disliked.
 It was also applied to replacement boilers on the A3s.

 Although all of the original Class A1 locomotives were eventually rebuilt to Class A3 specifications, (Note: Except 1470 Great Northern, which was instead rebuilt in 1945 as the single Thompson A1/1) it was a drawn-out process that lasted until 1949; 60068 Sir Visto was the last locomotive to be converted.
 The changeover to left-hand drive took longer, and continued into the 1950s.